mythril-forge/homebrew-spells/spells/level-2/flock-of-familiars.md

 # Flock of Familiars

-- [ ] Homebrew
+- [x] Homebrew

 ***2nd-level conjuration***

-**Casting Time:** 1 minute
+**Casting Time:** 5 minutes

 **Duration:** 1 hour

 **Range:** touch

-**Tags:** verbal, somatic, concentration
+**Tags:** verbal, somatic, material, concentration

+**Material Components:** 50 sp worth of charcoal, incense, and herbs that must be consumed by an open fire that is Large or larger

 ---

 ## Description
-You temporarily summon three familiars—spirits that take animal forms of your choice.
+You temporarily summon three familiars&mdash;spirits that take animal forms of your choice.
 Each familiar uses the same rules and options for a familiar conjured by the [*find familiar*](./find-familiar) spell.
 All the familiars conjured by this spell must be the same type of creature (celestials, fey, or fiends; your choice).
 If you already have a familiar conjured by the [*find familiar*](./find-familiar) spell or similar means, then one fewer familiars are conjured by this spell.

 Familiars summoned by this spell can telepathically communicate with you and share their visual or auditory senses while they are within 1 mile of you.